 Important notice about international transfers

 We are part of the Aspen Group which has databases in different jurisdictions.
 We may transfer your data to one of the Group’s databases outside your country of domicile.
 These other countries will either have different data protection laws than your country of residence or they will not have data protection laws.
 They may not be deemed by the UK or the European Commission as providing adequate protection for Personal Data.
 Even if the country to which the data is to be transferred does not require us to provide adequate protection for your data, we will nonetheless seek to ensure that data transfers to Aspen Group databases in that country are adequately protected.

 The categories of Personal Data we may collect, the purpose and the lawful basis

 Personal Data collected from you include the following:

 In summary, we need certain categories of Personal Data because that is necessary in order to administer any contract with you (where relevant).
-Certain other Personal Data is processed for our legitimate interests in cases where this does not result in prejudice to you, and finally further information is processed so that we can comply with our legal obligations.
+Certain other Personal Data is processed for our legitimate interests in cases where this does not result in an undue prejudice to you, and finally further information is processed so that we can comply with our legal obligations.